In the last couple of years, fakery seems to have accelerated.

-What I’ve sought to argue in this essay, then, is that we are indeed living in an a strange, surface-centric moment in popular, digital culture right now — where the original “essence of things” has indeed become somewhat unfashionable (or just less entertaining).
+What I’ve sought to argue in this essay, then, is that we are living in an a strange, surface-centric moment in popular, digital culture right now — where the original “essence of things” has become somewhat unfashionable (or just less entertaining).
 Social and media technologies, optimised for the diffusion of highly emotive, reaction-generating content, encourage a rapid trade in attention-grabbing ideas over slower-burning systematic, contextualised thinking.

 Yet, even as authenticity, both as a claim and an aesthetic feels outdated, deeper forms of realness in our communications still persist.
 People are still seeking to communicate their deepest personal truths: their values, hopes, and fears with each other.
 In sharing media, we’re still creating community.